DatPhan06/to-do-list/README.md

-# A simple to do list in a pure vanilla javascript
+# A simple to do list by javascript

 [DEMO PAGE](https://datphan06.github.io/to-do-list/)